Clinical Director

 Studies by White & Wells (2013) and Kwiecien & McHugh (2021) found that overcooling below 10°C can overly restrict blood flow and blunt the beneficial inflammatory response necessary for early tissue repair.

-In simple terms: you can’t freeze your way to faster healing, but you can optimize recovery with smarter, phase-specific cooling.
+"You can't freeze your way to faster healing — but you can optimize recovery with smarter, phase-specific cooling."

 Clinical Takeaway for Rehab Teams